dsagman/picat/picat.md

 ### Program Structure and Control Flow

 Picat programs consist of statements which can be combined into longer clauses inside procedures or functions.
-Picat statements are technically rules or facts.
+Picat statements are either rules or facts.
 This is more correct than thinking of them as statements because all of the rules and facts are stored in a database of the program.
 This is also how Prolog works.

 Fun fact: Because a program is a database, you can alter the rules and facts on the fly with `cl_facts`.
-See the end of this section for a perfectly legitimate abuse of this.
+See the later of this section for a perfectly legitimate abuse of this.

 #### The `main` function.